hbc/Intro-to-R-extended/lessons/03-data-manipulation.md

 ## Using functions to explore data structures

-There are also a selection of base functions in R that are useful for inspecting your data and summarizing it.
+There is a wide selection of base functions in R that are useful for inspecting your data and summarizing it.
 Let's start with a simple data structure such as vectors.
 A commonly used function is `length()`, which tells you how many elements are in a particular vector:

 	length(glengths)
 	length(species)

 The `class()` function is useful in indicating the datatype or data structure of a variable.
-So for example if we were interested in knowing what was inside `glengths`:
+For example, if we were interested in knowing what type of data was contained in `glengths`:

 	class(glengths)

 We could also use class on a data frame or any other type of object.
 Let's load in a data frame to test out some more functions.
-We will use `read.csv` to read in data from a csv (comma separated values) file.
+We will use the `read.csv` function to read in data from a csv (comma separated values) file.
 There are numerous other functions to load in data depending on your filetype, but `read.csv` is one of the more commonly used ones.

 > Note: When typing out read.csv try pressing the `Tab` key after typing only `read`.
 You will find that a drop-down menu will appear listing all `read` options for loading in files.
 The window to the right gives you more information on the function and its arguments as you scroll down and highlight each individually.